metal3-io/metal3-docs/processes/reviewer-permissions-migration.md

 If we focus on the transition for now, we can define that process separately later.
-So, I propose that we take the contributors with 10 or more commits according to github’s contribution list (via the page like
+So, I propose that we take the contributors with 10 or more commits according to github's contribution list (via the page like
 <https://github.com/metal3-io/cluster-api-provider-metal3/graphs/contributors>)
 as the initial set of reviewers for each repo.
 That will allow us to